You paid for the weed and it came with seeds…might as well put those seeds to good use, right?

 For your first time, I would go with water.
 Since you do not yet know which plants will be successful and you will thus have a ton of clones, water saves space and requires fewer items (i.e. Rockwool cubes or pots with soil).

 When you are on your second grow, one where you are growing a clone of a plant you already know has been successful once, then it makes sense to get Rockwool, rooting gel, and anything else to increase your chances of success.
 You will have fewer clones to deal with and you will already know that each will turn into a successful female plant.
+You also want to do everything you can to speed up rooting.

 For now, simply put the clone in a cup of tap water, place it under a light that isn’t too strong (CFLs, T5 fluorescent, or T5 LED lights work best for clones), and keep it there for a few weeks, until it develops roots.
 You’ll want to change the water daily and, if possible (if you have a pH meter), keep the pH level at 5.5.